papiche/Astroport.ONE/tools/primal_wallet_control.README.md

 ### Custom Token Valuation in UPlanet Ẑen

+The ZEN Economy operates as a **Stable COIN system** that can work with **any asset class** while maintaining proper value equity through the primal wallet control mechanism:

 One of the most powerful features of UPlanet Ẑen is the ability to **define custom token valuations** based on the specific `swarm.key` used.
 While the technical value remains **0.1 Ğ1** per token, the **perceived and economic value** can be customized according to the community's needs:

 #### **Examples of Custom Token Valuations**